geseib/awsnetworkshop/website/content/40-Connect/47-Strong Swan/50-VPN Setup.md

     ```
     sudo nano /etc/strongswan/ipsec.conf
     ```
     To configure the IP Sec tunnel, you need to replace the configuration file place holders.
 This is a sample configuration file with the updated place holders. **dc2aws1** is the tunnel with CIDR 169.254.10.0/30 and **dc2aws2** is the tunnel with CIDR 169.254.11.0/30.
 The public IP Address for each tunnel and **leftid** must be the EIP assigned to the StrongSwan EC2 instance.
-The **right** and **rightid** value for each must be the corresponding **Outside IP Address** of the VPN Connection.
+The **right** and **rightid** values for each must be the corresponding **Outside IP Address** of the VPN Connection.
     ```
     conn %default
       leftauth=psk